-There is much debate regarding definitions of the term neoliberalism (see Dawes, 2020; Collins and Rothe, 2020; Saad-Filho and Johnston, 2005).
-Defining neoliberalism is not an easy endeavour due to the way in which is it deployed to describe different political regimes, economic and social policies, and the way that it intersects with globalization and imperialism (Saad-Filho and Johnston, 2005: 1-2).
+There is much debate regarding definitions of the term neoliberalism (see Collins & Rothe, 2020; Dawes, 2020; Saad-Filho & Johnston, 2005).
+Defining neoliberalism is not an easy endeavor due to the way in which is it deployed to describe different political regimes, economic and social policies, and the way that it intersects with globalization and imperialism (Saad-Filho & Johnston, 2005, pp. 1-2).

-In this article, I refer to the definition of neoliberalism as an ideology that has influenced governments in countries of relative affluence (Lazzarato, 2009) to restructure their economies by deregulating financial markets, privatize state assets along with state handouts to corporations (Bhattacharyya, 2015), instituting punitive welfare regimes; and creating new conditions of poverty and precarity (Lazzarato, 2009: 128).
-These measures have included the withdrawal of formal structures of employment; "big work" (Horowitz 2014 cited in Duffy and Hund, 2015) that once offered employment conditions of employee training, pensions and sick and holiday pay.
+In this article, I refer to the definition of neoliberalism as an ideology that has influenced governments in countries of relative affluence (Lazzarato, 2009) to restructure their economies by deregulating financial markets, privatizing state assets along with state handouts to corporations (Bhattacharyya, 2015), instituting punitive welfare regimes; and creating new conditions of poverty and precarity (Lazzarato, 2009, p.
+128).
+These measures have included the withdrawal of formal structures of employment; "big work" (Horowitz 2014 cited in Duffy & Hund, 2015) that once offered employment conditions of employee training, pensions, and sick and holiday pay.
 In this remaking of economies, the emphasis is on individual working and for the worker to be self-governing and flexible.
-Attributes that are professed to make an 'entrepreneur'.
+Attributes that are professed to make an "entrepreneur."

-Ann Gray (2003) observes that during the 1990s, there was an emergence of female entrepreneurs, who became cultural intermediaries and advised on a range of practices in the areas of "presentation of the self", "care of the body" and "aesthetics and design" (Gray, 2003: 491).
-Clean eating advocates have risen to prominence through the medium of blogging about cooking, providing tutorials and talking about their food choices via social media and internet platforms such as YouTube.
-They could be described as the next generation of female entrepreneurs, now described as lifestyle gurus and 'influencers', who perform their consultancy via social media.
-The emergence of lifestyle gurus has coincided with the rise of popular food cultures in Western nations, most notable in the television cooking genre, that includes programmes hosted by celebrity chefs, and the renewed interest in cookery books (Wilkes, 2019) and websites that feature curated and stylized food.
+Gray (2003) observes that during the 1990s, there was an emergence of female entrepreneurs, who became cultural intermediaries and advised on a range of practices in the areas of "presentation of the self," "care of the body," and "aesthetics and design" (Gray, 2003, p.
+491).
+Clean eating advocates have risen to prominence through the medium of blogging about cooking, providing tutorials and talking about their food choices via social media and Internet platforms such as YouTube.
+They could be described as the next generation of female entrepreneurs, now described as lifestyle gurus and "influencers," who perform their consultancy via social media.
+The emergence of lifestyle gurus has coincided with the rise of popular food cultures in Western nations, most notable in the television cooking genre, that includes programs hosted by celebrity chefs, and the renewed interest in cookery books (Wilkes, 2019) and websites that feature curated and stylized food.

 The British bestselling clean eating authors began professing the message of plant-based and unprocessed food diets via social media and transitioned to traditional media.
-As a consequence, diets that had previously been on the margins of Western healthy eating cultures

-(Freeman, 2015), made it into the mainstream, as in 2016 the buzz words were 'clean eating', 'raw food', and 'free from' (What Britain Buys 2016).
-The rise of this trend was observed by one literary agent who claimes that around 2015 "the market was scouring Instagram for copycats - specifically very pretty, very young girls pushing curated food and lifestyle" (Ross quoted in Wilson, 2017: 25).
+As a consequence, diets that had previously been on the margins of Western healthy eating cultures (H. Freeman, 2015), made it into the mainstream, as in 2016 the buzz words were "clean eating," "raw food," and "free from" (What Britain Buys, 2016).
+The rise of this trend was observed by one literary agent who claims that around 2015 "the market was scouring Instagram for copycats - specifically very pretty, very young girls pushing curated food and lifestyle" (Ross quoted in Wilson, 2017, p.
+25).
 What is highlighted here is the work that was undertaken by the existing media apparatus; publishing houses and PR agencies, who worked to ensure that white femininity was the dominant presence in this sphere of digital foodwork.